adamsilver/forms/manuscript/01-The-Basics.md

 ### The `method` attribute

 In the main the value will be either *post* or *get*.
+Technically, *put* and *delete* requests should also be used when appropriate, but there is a lack of support for this.

-You should use *post* when you're modifying or creating content.
-Examples include:
+With that in-mind, you should use *post* when modifying (or creating) e.g.

-1. Signing up for a new account (creating new content)
+1. Registering for a new account.

-2. Editing your name in your profile (editing an existing piece of content)
+2. Updating your email address.

-Otherwise you should use *get* whereby you want a slightly different view of an ever present resource.
-Examples include:
+Otherwise, you should use *get* whereby no modification happens e.g.

-1. You want to sort a particular set of products by rating.
+1. Sorting a particular set of products by rating.

-2. You want to filter results by keyword.
+2. Searching for a product with a particular keyword.

 ## Controls